 Water is a vital factor in staying alert when riding.

 When we become dehydrated, we naturally feel tired as our body slows down to conserve water.
 While toilet breaks can be a pain on a long bike trip, they are less of a problem than the effects of dehydration, which creeps up on you much more slowly – so drink plenty of water and remember that coffee, tea and soft drinks do not count and can actually dehydrate you more.

 Food intake is another way we can manage alertness.

 Remember that even a small amount of alcohol taken at lunchtime can combine with the natural body clock lows to make us feel even more sleepy, despite what the breathalyser might say.
-All medications have the potential to interact with alcohol and sleepiness, so always check if they cause drowsiness.
-Antihistamines and antidepressants in particular can make you very drowsy so riding is not advisable.
+All medications have the potential to interact with alcohol and sleepiness, so always check whether they cause drowsiness.
+Antihistamines and antidepressants, in particular, can make you very drowsy so riding is not advisable.